Supervision that meets you where you are and supports who you are becoming.

 Observation & Clinical Review Session

-Residents receive two group supervision sessions and two 90-minute individual or dyadic supervision sessions each month, plus quarterly observation and clinical review activities.
+Residents receive two group supervision sessions and two 90-minute individual or dyadic supervision sessions each month, plus quarterly observation and clinical review group session.
+Board paperwork completed quarterly.

 Maximum 6 Residents